-To learn more about specialty mental health services the county mental health plan provides, you can call your county mental health plan.
+To learn more about SMHS the county mental health plan provides, you can call your county mental health plan.

 To find all counties' toll-free telephone numbers online, go to dhcs.ca.gov/individuals/Pages/MHPContactList.aspx.
 If Health Plan finds you will need services from the county mental health plan, Health Plan will help you connect with the county mental health plan services.